seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 tags: math ai
 ---

-The goal of this post is to *digest* Astra's proof of the exact asymptotic rate of the optimal Cohn-Elkies linear program and the sharp sign-uncertainty constant.
+The goal of this post is to *digest* Astra's proof of the exact asymptotic rate of the optimal Cohn-Elkies linear program and the sign-uncertainty constant.
 The proof appears in Chapter 1 of [OpenAI's report](https://cdn.openai.com/pdf/ten-proofs-oai.pdf).
 The main results are the following: